Anti-racism, JEDI and decolonization

 Oxfam Canada’s overarching commitment statement

-Oxfam Canada also acknowledges the historical and ongoing oppression and colonization of all Indigenous Peoples, cultures and lands on what we now know as Canada.
-As settlers on these lands, we have a responsibility to work with, and to support First Nations, Inuit and Métis and to advance reconciliation efforts.
+We also acknowledge the historical and ongoing oppression and colonization of all Indigenous Peoples, cultures and lands on what we now know as Canada.
+As settlers on these lands, we have a responsibility to work with and support First Nations, Inuit and Métis to achieve their rights and to advance reconciliation.

-We commit to solidarity with Indigenous Peoples and communities -particularly First Nations, Inuit and Métis- in their struggles for self-determination and justice.
+• Working in solidarity with Indigenous Peoples – particularly First Nations, Inuit and Métis – in their struggles for self-determination and justice.

 To advance our commitment to anti-racism, JEDI and decolonization, we will focus on six goals: